SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 - Not a survey company

-They’re just not honest in terms of how or when you’ll get it.
+However, they’re just not honest in terms of how or when you’ll get your hard earned money.
+This feels like a bait-and-switch approach to taking online surveys.
 That’s what most people have complained about.

 You may question the legitimacy of some of these websites that Panel PayDay is connecting you to.
 I suggest taking some time and searching online.
 There are a few websites that you can simply insert the web address and they’ll tell you whether it’s legit or not.